lab-cosmo/librascal/docs/source/dev_guide/review_process.rst

    conflicts with the PR, this of course has to be solved.
 Again, as a courtesy, please ask for feedback on the changes again because merges/rebases can be complicated and we want to avoid a broken master branch.

-**TL;DR**
- * We want a clean and tested master branch that is why we review code and use continuous integration tools.
- * Contact us if you have any questions.
- * Start the discussion about your contribution early by using the Draft-Pull-Request feature of Github.
- * Use our Pull-Request template in preparing your PR.
- * Add tests for added functionality.
- * Make sure your proposed changes pass the all existing tests, change (not disable!) them if necessary.
- * Document your contribution.

-For reviewers
- * Single line comments are ok, but consider a proper review.
- * If you started a review, you are responsible for seeing it through.
- * Finish the PR fast by reviewing the requested changes.
- * If you start changing code on a PR as a reviewer, ask another person to review you code.